 Heald and Bradley Pond Reserve

+Several miles of well-marked hiking trails lead to views from the tops of Whiting Hill, Amos Mountain and Flat Hill as well as access points on both ponds.
 There is a separate parking lot located just east of Mill Brook off Slab City Road (with maps and a kiosk), two points of access with limited parking off Route 5, as well as a separate parking lot and kiosk off Heald Pond Road that provides access to the Flat Hill and Bradley Pond areas.
-The forest was worked hard as a timber resource for many years, but supports a wide variety of mammal species.
-Bear, deer, moose, otter, and beaver have been seen on the property and signs of bobcat and coyote are also present.
+The forest was worked hard as a timber resource for many years, and is today actively managed by GLLT to maintain forest health, build resilience in a changing climate, and improve habitats for the many species of wildlife that reside here.

 Directions

-• Parking Lot 1-Flat Hill: From Lovell drive north on Route 5.
-Turn right on Slab City Road.
-Turn left 1.5 miles onto Heald Pond Road.
-At the end of the Heald Pond Road continue straight 100 feet to the parking lot.
+• Parking Lot 1-Flat Hill: Turn right on Slab City Road.
+Turn left 1.5 miles onto Heald Pond Road (a dirt road).
+At the end of the Heald Pond Road continue straight 100 feet into the parking lot.

-• Parking Lot 2: From Lovell drive north on Route 5.
-Turn right on Slab City Road.
+• Parking Lot 2: Turn right on Slab City Road.
 The parking lot is on the left, 0.5 miles from the intersection.
 It is just beyond the boat landing, also on the left.

-• Parking Lot 3-Westways: Travel north on Route 5 past the Slab City Road.
-The Trailhead is across from the Westways Road entrance approximately 1 mile north of Slab City Road.
+• Parking Lot 3-Westways Trail: Drive past Slab City Road and continue north on Route 5.
+The Trailhead is across from the Westways Road entrance (marked by a large โ€œWestwaysโ€ sign and stone gate) approximately 1 mile north of Slab City Road.

 • Parking Lot 5-North End Trail: Travel north on Route 5, 2.5 miles past Slab City Road.
 The trailhead is on the right just before the south end of the North Lovell Cemetery.
+Please note: This is a small, dirt parking area with a steep gravel driveway.
+GLLT is working to improve this parking area.

 The Property

-The 802-acre Reserve includes over a mile of shoreline on Heald Pond and over half a mile on Bradley Pond in an area known as Slab City.
+The 808-acre Reserve includes over a mile of shoreline on Heald Pond and over half a mile on Bradley Pond in an area known as Slab City.
 It is a terrain of forests, streams, hills, and wetlands.
 The summits of Whiting Hill (801 feet) and Flat Hill (891 feet) and Amos Mt.
 (955 feet), offer excellent views, including the White Mountains to the west.
+Note that Amos Mountainโ€™s summit is covered in trees, and that there are only views from this peak in the winter.

 Slab City

 Heald Pond was named for Benjamin Heald, who built a sawmill here in 1840.
-Timber back then was the area’s economic back-bone.
-When the sawmills were operating, the “slabs” - the outside cuts of the logs – were piled high along the road, accounting for the name.
-Evidence of “shook” and cooper mills (where barrels were made to hold the rum and molasses of the Caribbean) is still found at the outlet of Heald Pond.
+Timber back then was the areaโ€™s economic back-bone.
+When the sawmills were operating, the โ€œslabsโ€ - the outside cuts of the logs โ€“ were piled high along the road, accounting for the name.
+Evidence of โ€œshookโ€ and cooper mills (where barrels were made to hold the rum and molasses of the Caribbean) is still found at the outlet of Heald Pond.

 Activity Guidelines